What are we about?

 - Attention, balance and coordination difficulties

-At Without Limits Learning we focus on the individual child.
-All of our work, with every child, is at the level they need; supporting current growth and scaffolding the next steps in manageable ways.
-Our plans are tailored to best cater to the needs of EVERY child and our regular monitoring systems ensure that the child’s growth is steady and successful.
+All of our work with every child, family, company or organisation is at the level they need.
+We assess current strengths, become aware of needs and develop supports for growth in manageable ways.
+Our plans are tailored to best cater to the current needs and our regular monitoring systems ensure that growth is steady and successful.

-We exist because we believe we can help release children’s unlocked potential.
-We believe in success growth, and positive change for children and families.
-We will do what it takes to help all children succeed.
-Through this journey many families will find a successful path to travel.
+We exist because we believe we can help release locked potential.
+We believe in growth, and positive change for children, families and professionals.
+We will do what it takes to help facilitate success.

 Leanne Seniloli is a Neuro-Developmental Therapist, Early Childhood Lecturer and teacher, a mum of four and a prior homeschooler.
 In her private practice she works with families who are wanting to see lasting change in their children's learning, behaviour and coordination.